bru/fake_api/README.md

 default, will make our app show up on port 5000 instead of 9292).

 Ok, this is enough for today.
 See you tomorrow!

+## 2.12

+### A slowdown, alredy.

+So, today's been a bit of a hectic one.
+I ended up programming more than one hour, but not for pleasure.
+Anyway, I spent some time rethinking this project, turns out I jumped on this challenge without putting much thought onto it, as it happens.
+Today the "question train" caught up and hit me hard; I'm not really sure the original idea I had is going to be sustainablbe for one full month.
+I may still use it,  but I'm rekindling the fire under some "old new" ideas that have been put on the back burner for far too long.
+I may be able to put a some of them to good use.
+You know, closure and all of that.

+I played with the code in a few directions, then I scrapped all of it.
+It happens, it's fun because git lets you do that without fear of losing anything really (it comes at the cost of a handful of sanity points, but you'll thank yourself later, once you'll be assimilated of course).

+So that's it, no code commit for today.
+Only a handful of words, and a little more inner clarity, hopefully.